jameskimmel/opinions_about_tech_stuff/ZFS/The problem with RAIDZ.md

 For a volblock of 64k, we need 3.2 stripes (64k/20k).
 Three stripes have five 4k data sectors, in total 60k.
 Three stripes also have two 4k sectors for parity, in total 24k.
-The fourth stripe has on 4k data sector.
+The fourth stripe has one 4k data sector.
 The fourth stripe also has two 4k sectors for parity.
 In total, we have 16 4k data sectors and eight 4k parity sectors.
 That gets us to 96k in total to store 64k.